credcore/kraimer/README.md

 - `delete`: Delete a document by ID.
 - `get`: Get a document by ID.
 - `getAll`: Get all documents with optional filters.
-- `addProperty`: Add a property to a document.
+- `saveProperty`: Add a property to a document.
 - `removeProperty`: Remove a property from a document.
 - `getProperty`: Get a property from a document.
 - `getProperties`: Get all properties from a document.